Transformer-Based Multi-Agent Reinforcement Learning for Networked Systems with Long-Range Interactions: Experiments and Analyses

 \subsection{STACCA Ablation Experiments}

-We conduct a series of ablation studies to isolate and quantify the contribution of each key component of STACCA (see \cref{fig:training}).
-To evaluate the critic architecture, we compare the STACCA critic to a version with the global attention mechanism removed (GAT-only) and a version with both graph-based and global attention removed (a standard MLP architecture).
-To evaluate the actor Architecture, we compare the graph-based STACCA actor to an MLP-based actor.
-Finally, we compare STACCA's counterfactual advantage to the standard Generalized Advantage Estimation (GAE) with trajectory-level normalization, as is conventionally performed in MAPPO.
+We conduct a series of ablation studies to isolate and quantify the contribution of each key component of STACCA (see \Cref{fig:training}).
+To evaluate the critic architecture, we compare the STACCA critic to a version with the global attention mechanism removed (GAT-only) and a version with both graph-based and global attention removed (MLP architecture).
+To evaluate the actor architecture, we compare the STACCA actor to an MLP actor.
+Finally, we compare STACCA's counterfactual advantage to the standard GAE with trajectory-level normalization, as is conventionally performed in MAPPO.